 We continue helping individuals and families living in the affected areas of Humacao, Toa Alta, Toa Abaja, Carolina, San Juan, Yabucoa, and Vieques.
 We have completed more than 17 homes during our Reconstruye Q project.
 We continue to assist LGBT folks in Puerto Rico; contact us via email or phone to learn how you can become involved!

 Please consider participating as a local volunteer or donating in order to help us rebuild PR.
-We will host more humanitarian rebuild trips in April, May and June 2019.
+We will host more humanitarian rebuild trips throughout 2019.

-Thanks to our volunteers from the US and the UK that made a total success our Reconstruye Q efforts held last year in 2018 and recently in January and April of 2019.
+Thanks to our volunteers from the US and the UK that made a total success our Reconstruye Q efforts held last year in 2018 and recently in the first six months of 2019.

 Puerto Rico was affected by the worst hurricane in its history in September 2017; it entered through the southeast coast as a category 5 and exited the northwest coast as a category 4.
 The day after this catastrophic atmospheric event, community members outreached to us to work with them in order to help meet their needs.
 This included food, drinking water, tarps to cover their roofs, clothing, and toiletries essentials.